Aalborg: Air transport

+Rail transport

 The city's main train station, Aalborg Railway Station, is on John F. Kennedys Plads.
 It opened in 1869, when the Aalborg to Randers railway line was inaugurated.
 The original station building was designed by N.P.C.
 Holsøe while the present building, which opened in 1902, was designed by Thomas Arboe.
 Aalborg Railway Station is operated by Banedanmark and the railway companies DSB and Nordjyske Jernbaner.
 Other rail stations in Aalborg are Skalborg Station, Aalborg Vestby Station and Lindholm Station.

+Local public transit

 There are regular bus services covering the inner city as well as the wider urban area.